TEACHING IN A GLOBAL CULTURAL CLASS ENVIRONMENT. The Culturally Responsive Teaching (CRT) approach

 Monday afternoon session: 15:00 – 17:00

 “Experience Calabria.
 A place to live, a place to love”.
 Presentation of JUMP and of the most important cultural elements of the region.
-Participants are asked to present themselves quickly and introduce their school in a creative or digital way using the internet and our screen.
+Participants will have the opportunity to introduce themselves and present their activities, fostering a moment of international cultural exchange.

 Dinner organized for all the groups in a local restaurant.